luchonaveiro/data-exam/README.md

 ## Exercise 4

-For Exersice 4 I am going to create another Poetry app, and install all the dependencies and Jupyter to use a Notebook.
+For Exercise 4 I am going to create another Poetry app, and install all the dependencies and Jupyter to use a Notebook.
 As on the previuous exercises, I initiate teh app by just running the followoing command:

 ```
 $ poetry init